At DO GOOD X, our goal is to help you bring your business ideas for good to life.

 To do that, we’ve developed a collaborative approach with three components.
 Before you explore our approach to jump start and develop your venture, meet DO GOOD X Alumnae Kit Evans-Ford.

-A community of early-stage entrepreneurs in an 8-week accelerator that will experience an interactive curriculum and gain tools to develop and scale business ideas for meaningful impact.
+A community of early-stage entrepreneurs in a 10-week online accelerator designed with an interactive program experience, providing tools to develop and scale business ideas for meaningful impact.

 Entrepreneurs to advance business ideas that leave behind a social good footprint—a positive impact and legacy on people, communities, and the environment.

-DO GOOD X is an 8-week accelerator designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
-What do we mean when we say “do good?”
-For us, doing good means that these entrepreneurs want to make a positive impact on people, their communities, and the environment.
+DO GOOD X provides a 10-week accelerator and community of support designed for early-stage social entrepreneurs passionate about developing ventures that do good in the world.
+For us, “doing good” means that these businesses make a positive impact on people, their communities, and the environment.

 - 2018 FELLOWS